For P. Quinctius |

 From which act it could easily be perceived that there is no bond so holy and solemn, that avarice is not in the habit of weakening and violating it.
 In truth, if friendship is kept up by truth, society by good faith, relationship by affection, it is inevitable that he who has endeavoured to despoil his friend, his partner, and his relation of fame and fortune, should confess himself worthless and perfidious and impious. |

-libellos Sex .
+Libellos Sex .
 Alfenus , procurator P .
 Quincti , familiaris et propinquus Sex .
 Naevi , deicit , servolum unum quem iste prenderat abducit , denuntiat sese procuratorem esse , istum aequum esse famae fortunisque P .
 Quincti consulere et adventum eius exspectare ; quod si facere nolit atque imbiberit eius modi rationibus illum ad suas condiciones perducere , sese nihil precari et , si quid agere velit , iudicio defendere .

 |